sib-swiss/ena-seqdata-training/docs/course_content/submitting.md

 !!! info "Hint"
     In order to find the taxonomy ID (`tax_id`), use [NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy) to find it.

-??? done "Answer"
+??? success "Answer"
-    You can find an example of a 'correctly' filled out table [here](../assets/Checklist_samples.tsv).
+    You can find an example of a 'correctly' filled out table [here](../assets/tsv/Checklist_samples.tsv).

 ### 3. Upload reads